DominicScalisi/US-Climate-and-Weather-Disaster/README.md

 Homeowner insurance companies like Lexington Insurance and Bankers Insurance have pulled out of Florida due to mounting disaster costs and increased risk.

 In August 2024, FEMA paused recovery and rebuilding efforts in numerous disasters when the Disaster Relief Fund (DRF) was dangerously low.
 Congress funded the DRF with $20 billion dollars in October 2024 to continue relief efforts.

-Key Metrics
-Total Disasters (1980–2024)	403
-Total CPI-Adjusted Cost	$2,916,862,100,000,000
-Most Deadly Event Type	Tropical Cyclones (2,981 deaths) Longest Duration Event Type	Drought (365 days)
-Total disaster count from 2020 to 2024 is 115 and accounts for 28% of all disasters.

 How to Use